dotnet/docs-aspire/docs/caching/includes/garnet-app-host.md

+---
+ms.topic: include
+---

-To model the Garnet resource (`GarnetResource`) in the app host, install the [Aspire.Hosting.Garnet](https://www.nuget.org/packages/Aspire.Hosting.Garnet) NuGet package in the [app host](xref:aspire/app-host) project.
+The Garnet hosting integration models a Garnet resource as the <xref:Aspire.Hosting.ApplicationModel.GarnetResource> type.
+To access this type and APIs that allow you to add it to your [app model](xref:aspire/app-host#define-the-app-model), install the [📦 Aspire.Hosting.Garnet](https://www.nuget.org/packages/Aspire.Hosting.Garnet) NuGet package in the [app host](xref:aspire/app-host) project.

 ### [.NET CLI](#tab/dotnet-cli)